Access of clients/visitors to SAQA’s offices

 3. Personally deliver applications for evaluation.

 SAQA only accepts applications for evaluation that fully meet application requirements as stipulated.
-In all cases of non-compliance requiring SAQA to administer deferred applications, a fee of R420 will be payable.
-Upon deferral of non-compliant applications, clients will be informed of the deficiency and refunded their application fee minus the R420 administration fee.
+In all cases of non-compliance requiring SAQA to administer deferred applications, a fee will be payable.
+Upon deferral of non-compliant applications, clients will be informed of the deficiency and refunded their application fee minus the administration fee.

-Security features on SAQA’s Certificate of Evaluation
+The SAQA Certificate of Evaluation

-SAQA’s Certificate of Evaluation forms part of SAQA’s counter-fraud strategy to promote genuine qualifications through:
+The SCoe forms part of SAQA’s counter-fraud strategy to promote genuine qualifications through:

 • Further educating the public about the NQF and its functions,